-As a career you have a variety of specializations, but focusing on the most in-demand branches that help you as a future physician define your specialty, the list is as follows.
+As a career, you have a variety of specializations.
+Still, focusing on the most in-demand branches that help you as a future physician define your specialty, the list is as follows.

-Bear in mind that depending on your country, some of the branches of medicine might get a difference in names.
-In this sense, we make a reference to the main branches offered in most countries.
+Bear in mind that depending on your country, some of the branches of medicine might get a different name.
+We refer to the central units offered in most countries in this sense.

 In general, the basic sciences are related to the study and training to be received by each student as part of their medical career.